USDF Gold Medalist!

 Heather Salden-Kurtz has over 20 years experience working with horses and their people.
 She is a USDF Certified Instructor/Trainer, USDF Bronze, Silver, and Gold Medalist, a USDF Bronze, Silver, and Gold freestyle medalist, and a USEA Gold Medalist.
 She has been working out of Cross Creek Stables in Cologne, MN since 1997, beginning as an assistant manager and working student before starting her own training business in 2006.

 Heather has started many young horses and brought them through the levels of dressage and eventing.
 She also specializes in "problem" horses, helping them work through their specific issues with a patient and understanding hand.
 Using classical dressage training, she believes in taking time to develop the trust and harmony between horse and rider, and strives to teach her students to do the same.
 She has a variety of lesson horses available for lunge seat lessons, dressage, and jumping.

 Heather regularly competes at dressage and eventing shows, and has many students who enjoy competing as well.
-She and her students have won numerous awards at local and regional championships.
+She and her students have won many awards at regional and national championships.
 Heather has coached numerous students to the FEI levels and USDF medals.
 But most importantly, they always have fun at the shows!
-Heather's students range in age from 10-70 years old, and she regularly schedules "youth days" for her younger students to get together to learn and have fun.
+Heather's students range in age from 10-70 years old, and she regularly schedules education days for her students to get together to learn and have fun.

-Heather has served on her area's local GMO, CSDEA, for 3 years and has organized many clinics and schooling shows.
+Heather has served on her area's local GMO, CSDEA, for 10 years and has organized many clinics and schooling shows.
+She was gifted the "Volunteer of the Year" award in 2018 for the CSDEA.
 Continuing education is important to her, and she strives to bring in fresh new ideas to the area.

 For more information on upcoming clinics and events, visit the Calendar.